General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What number of bones are there within the common grownup human physique?

-- What share of the Earth’s floor is made up o the Atlantic Ocean?
+- What proportion of the Earth’s floor is made up o the Atlantic Ocean?

 Answers